-Most NSAIDs are available in generic forms.
-Some, like ibuprofen and naproxen, are available over the counter in drugstores.
+You can get most NSAIDs in generic forms.
+Some, like ibuprofen and naproxen, are sold over the counter in drugstores.

-Unfortunately, NSAIDs can increase your risk for heart attack or stroke.
-They can also break down the barriers that protect your stomach.
+Unfortunately, NSAIDs can break down the barriers that protect your stomach.
 This can cause an upset stomach and heartburn.
-In time, NSAIDs can even cause ulcers even if you don’t have symptoms.
+In time, NSAIDs can cause ulcers even if you don’t have symptoms.
 Your doctor may prescribe another medicine to protect your stomach.
 Celecoxib is an NSAID that may ease inflammation without hurting your stomach.

-If NSAIDs do not ease your AS symptoms, your doctor may prescribe stronger drugs called disease-modifying anti-rheumatic drugs (DMARDs).
-These drugs change your immune system to curb inflammation.
-They may help slow your disease to delay damage to your back and other joints.
-They may also ease symptoms like joint pain and swelling.
+If NSAIDs don’t ease your AS symptoms, your doctor may prescribe stronger drugs called disease-modifying anti-rheumatic drugs (DMARDs).
+They affect your immune system and can help curb inflammation.
+They may help with the arthritis that can damage your back and other joints.
+They also may ease symptoms like joint pain and swelling.
 DMARDs don’t work very well for inflammation in the spine.

 DMARDs used to treat AS include:

 Methotrexate comes in both pills and shots you can give yourself at home.
 You may take folic acid supplements to help ease side effects like mouth sores or nausea.
 Methotrexate can affect your liver, so your doctor will test your blood to make sure your liver is healthy.

 Sulfasalazine is available as pills.
 You may have side effects like headaches, bloating, nausea, or mouth ulcers.
 Your doctor will test your blood from time to time to watch for side effects.